Warner Bros. Animation: 1990–2004: Warner Bros. Feature Animation

 Warner Bros.
-Feature Animation's sixth and final project, Looney Tunes: Back in Action was released in 2003.
+Feature Animation's fifth and final project, Looney Tunes: Back in Action was released in 2003.
 It was intended to be the starting point for a reestablishment of the classic cartoons brands, including a planned series of new Looney Tunes theatrical shorts, produced by Back in Action writer and producer Larry Doyle.
-After Back in Action, directed by Joe Dante (live-action) and Eric Goldberg (animation), received mixed reviews from critics and under-performed at the box office, production was shut down on the new shorts, and, in 2004, Warner Bros.
+After Back in Action, directed by Joe Dante (live-action) and Eric Goldberg (animation), received mixed reviews from critics and underperformed at the box office, production was shut down on the new shorts, and, in 2004, Warner Bros.
 Feature Animation was folded into Warner Bros.
-Animation, and Looney Tunes has been mostly relegated on television until 2021's Space Jam: A New Legacy.
+Animation, and Looney Tunes has been mostly relegated to television until 2021's Space Jam: A New Legacy.